 Pork has a poor reputation as a healthy food for some very good reasons.
-The only exposure many people get is in salt filled slices of ham or fattening strips of greasy bacon.
-When people are asked to rank meats from "most healthy" to "least healthy" pork routinely ranks at the bottom of the list.
+The only exposure many people get is in salt-filled slices of ham or fattening strips of greasy bacon.
+When people are asked to rank meats from "most healthy" to "least healthy," pork routinely ranks at the bottom of the list.

 How things have changed.
-The pork that's sold in stores today is quite a bit different from what was on the shelves 30, 20, even just 10 years ago.
+The pork sold in stores today is quite a bit different from what was on the shelves 30, 20, even just 10 years ago.

 In 2006 several different cuts of pork were analyzed by the Agricultural Research Service for the USDA (United States Department of Agriculture) nutrient data set.
 When the results were compared to tests conducted a decade before, researchers found all but one were leaner than cuts previously measured.
 Amazingly they all still had the same levels of protein.

-It's especially amazing when you compare pork tenderloin to skinless chicken breast, one of the ideal low fat meats.
-A three ounce serving of lean pork tenderloin has 102 calories, 2.9 grams of fat and 17.9 grams of protein.
-A three ounce serving of roasted, skinless chicken breast has 141 calories, 3 grams of fat and 26.4 grams of protein.
+It's especially amazing when you compare pork tenderloin to skinless chicken breast, one of the ideal low-fat meats.
+A three-ounce serving of lean pork tenderloin has 102 calories, 2.9 grams of fat and 17.9 grams of protein.
+A three-ounce serving of roasted, skinless chicken breast has 141 calories, 3 grams of fat and 26.4 grams of protein.
 The pork has 25% fewer calories and it's lower in total fat!

 An added bonus is that pork has no artery-clogging trans fat.
 Who could have predicted a day when some pork cuts would be a healthier option than chicken?

-The key of course is choosing the right cut.
+The key, of course, is choosing the right cut.
 You should avoid spare ribs, ground pork, sausage and bacon.
 They have 20 to 38 grams of fat per 3 ounce serving.
 Cuts like tenderloin, loin chop, sirloin chop or lean ham have only 2 to 9 grams of fat per 3 ounce serving.

 A good rule to follow is this.
-When you're dealing with almost any four-legged animal, the leanest cuts tend to come from the loin.
+When dealing with almost any four-legged animal, the leanest cuts tend to come from the loin.
 It's true for beef, bison, lamb and pork.
 So when you shop, the words you're looking for are "loin" or "round" for the lowest fat options.